Consumer Protection Research Grant

 Application Components:

-a) Cover Page: Please provide a title for your project.
+a) Project Information: Please provide a title for your project.
 Please list the names, titles, and departmental affiliations of all members of the research team.
 Undergraduate and graduate students submitting a proposal on their own must identify a faculty advisor who is willing to be listed as the nominal Principal Investigator within the SPS system.
-The cover page should also include the total amount of funding requested, and the project dates.
+Applicants should also list the total amount of funding requested and the project dates.

 b) Concept and Rationale: Provide background or rationale for the proposed project, including the significance and rationale with a particular focus on how the research relates to consumer protection and will ultimately benefit consumers in Oregon.
 Be as specific as possible and articulate the significance and rationale in a manner that can be understood by committee members from other academic disciplines and non-academics.
-Where possible, please identify which types of consumers or communities would benefit from your research, and how they are currently harmed or underserved by the status quo.
-Please identify which of the five research categories (listed under “Background on Grant Funding”) apply to your project.
+Please specifically identify the consumers who would benefit from your research and how they would benefit.
+If applicable, please describe how your project relates to one of OCJ’s five areas of focus.
 Applicants are invited, though not required, to describe the respects in which the research project and/or team composition advances principles of equity and inclusion.

 c) Proposed Plan: Describe the objectives of the proposed research and identify the specific activities, methodology, and timeline to achieve those objectives.
 Identify specific research-related activities to which funds will be applied, how you will complete these activities, and the roles and responsibilities of each collaborator.
 Please note whether your project involves human subjects and whether approval from Research Compliance Services has already been obtained.
 For implementation grants, please articulate your plan for implementing or disseminating the results of prior research.

 e) Implementation and/or Dissemination: Describe how the team plans to implement and/or disseminate the results of the research in a manner intended to benefit or protect Oregon consumers.
-Describing the research team’s plan to publish the results in an academic journal is not, on its own, a strong implementation or dissemination plan.
+Identify the stakeholders who would have an interest in the results of your research and the form of outreach to those stakeholders that would be the most effective.
+Please note that describing the research team’s plan to publish the results in an academic journal is not, on its own, a strong implementation or dissemination plan.
 (Proposals for implementation grants need not complete this component of the application if it is addressed elsewhere.)
+For samples of past dissemination plans, see https://acrobat.adobe.com/link/review?uri=urn:aaid:scds:US:38051315-9563-3b07-8d2b-eb4cece32080.

 f) References/Citations: (not included in page limit)